Summer is Almost Over: Post-Sun Care For You Skin and Hair

 4. Switch up your hair routine

-Sun exposure breaks down the proteins in your hair, meaning the surface of the hair itself is damaged.
+Sun exposure breaks down the proteins in your hair, meaning the surface of the hair itself becomes damaged.
 This can cause it to appear dry, weak and brittle.
 Best thing to do is schedule a trim at the salon to get rid of some of the worst bits, and then start using a hair mask once a week until you see an improvement.
 This will boost the keratin and lipids and restore the moisture lost to the summer.

 Prevention is always cheaper than the cure, which is why we always recommend wearing SPF30 every day (even when it rains).
 For your hair, the best thing you can do is avoid using sulfates, a common chemical found in shampoo which strip the hair of its natural oils.
 Try to use hair masks throughout the summer as well to really look after your hair and get regular trims when you can.